 While the statewide foundational competencies have already been established, you will want to identify a set or model of organizational competencies that describe the ideal workforce to accomplish the department's strategic plan.
 Establishing a set or model of technical competencies provides management and staff a common understanding of the skills and behaviors that are important to the department's future.
 Therefore, competency models act as a skill profile and play a key role in decisions on recruiting, professional development, personal development, and performance management.
-When developing and/or identifying competencies reference competency guides (included but not limited to the statewide Foundational Competency Model, CalHR Competency Dictionary and the CalHR Leadership Model), job specifications and duty statements to determine the behaviors needed to effectively perform the job.
+When developing and/or identifying competencies reference competency guides (included but not limited to the CalHR Core and Leadership Models), job specifications and duty statements to determine the behaviors needed to effectively perform the job.
 When developing competency sets or models consider the following:

 Managers and their staff

 should assess current competencies and define what levels will be required for each job function.

 Staff should assess their own competency level, which will be compared to the manager’s assessment of competencies within each classification group or level.
 Managers will not assess the competencies of each individual staff, but rather seek skill gaps within all like-classifications in aggregate.

 Consider the following to determine how you will assess competencies of your current staff: